dojo/framework/docs/en/routing/supplemental.md

 # Route configuration

-The routing configuration is a hierarchical structure used to describe the entire Dojo application, associating `outlet` ids to a routing path.
+The routing configuration is a hierarchical structure used to describe the entire Dojo application, associating `id`s and `outlet`s to a routing path.
 The routing path can be nested using children which enables building a routing structure that can accurately reflect the requirements of the application.

 The routing configuration API is constructed with the following properties:

+-   `id: string`: The unique id of the route.
 -   `path: string`: The routing path segment to match in the URL.
--   `outlet: string`: The `outlet` id used to render widgets to the associated routing path.
+-   `outlet: string`: The `outlet` name for the route.
+This is used by the `Outlet` widget to determine what needs to be rendered.
 -   `defaultRoute: boolean` (optional): Marks the outlet as default, the application will redirect to this route automatically if no route or an unknown route is found on application load.
 -   `defaultParams: { [index: string]: string }` (optional): Associated default parameters (`path` and `query`), required if the default route has required params.
 -   `children: RouteConfig[]` (optional): Nested child routing configuration.